NA-MIC/ProjectWeek/PW39_2023_Montreal/Readme.md

 ## Preparation meetings
 We hold weekly preparation meetings at 10am (Eastern Time) on Tuesdays, starting May 2, 2023.
 Please join at [this link](https://etsmtl.zoom.us/j/88039770641?pwd=L3JnRFAvRjQ2OEk1UWt1N2VMWDZZZz09) if you have a project that you would like to present or work on during project week or to find out about projects you can join.

+## Discord
+The **Discord** application is used to communicate between team members and organize activities before and during Project Week.
+Please join the Project Week [Discord server](https://discord.gg/yQsNVdVpS3) as soon as possible and explore its functionality before the workshop.
+For more information on the use of Discord before and during Project Week, please visit [this page](../common/Discord.md).

 ##  Agenda